mateuszjurewicz/notes_public/English Vocabulary.md

 - `larceny`
 formal legal term for theft of personal property (of a person or business though).
 Grand _____ has to exceed a specific amount of dollars.
 - `lathe`(lejf)
 a machine tool that rotates a workpiece about an axis to perform various operations such as cutting, sanding or drilling.
-It rotates whatever you're working on around its axis, such that you can e.g. hold sand paper or sth shapr to it and it will make an even, uniform groove.
+It rotates whatever you're working on around its axis, such that you can e.g. hold sand paper or sth sharp to it and it will make an even, uniform groove.
 Tokarka.
 - `legerdemain`
 sleight of hand, artful trickery, deception.
 - `lèse-majesté` or `lese-majesty` (pron. "lez/liz madżesti")